-b.
-When it becomes clear that a child is failing to make appropriate progress within Wave 1 the quality first teaching, additional or alternative support will be provided through this cycle.
+When it becomes clear that a child is failing to make appropriate progress within the quality first teaching, additional or alternative support will be provided through this cycle.
 Interventions will be offered that are different to or additional from those provided in the classroom through quality first teaching.
-These are known as Wave 2 or 3 interventions.
 Children receiving this level of support are identified as requiring SEN Support.